g-iyer/DSND-data-analysis/README.md

 # DSND-data-analysis

-## Introduction
+## Introduction and project motivation

-  Welcome my "Write A Data Science blog post" project site on GitHub.
+  Welcome my  Udacity Data Science Nanodegree "Write A Data Science blog post" project site on GitHub.

   I have analyzed a dataset made available by IBM about a Telecom company.
 It is available under the title "Using Customer Behavior Data to Improve Customer Retention" here [link to IBM](https://www.ibm.com/communities/analytics/watson-analytics-blog/predictive-insights-in-the-telco-customer-churn-data-set/)

   This dataset contains client data with many features one of which is "Churn" - this indicates if that client has left or stayed.
+As given on IBM's site:
+    "A telecommunications company is concerned about the number of customers leaving their landline business for cable competitors.
+     They need to understand who is leaving.
+Imagine that you’re an analyst at this company and you have to find out who is leaving and why."

   I have used data analysis and visualization techniques to understand and report on the data.
 It can been seen that client behavior inference can be done using simple techniques.
 Use of machine learning will enhance the inference but has not been attempted here.